'Criminal Cabal'? FBI Fears Political Attacks May Imperil Work Of Field Agents

 "There may be some temporary impact.
 When people feel like an organization like the FBI becomes political, it can impact the trust that certain people give the organization," she said.
 "Will that impact the public's ability to cooperate with an investigation?"

-The political turmoil has bigger consequences for the 7th floor—the executive level—of the FBI's hulking headquarters on Pennsylvania Avenue in Washington than it has for the 56 field offices across the country.
+The political turmoil has bigger consequences for the 7th floor — the executive level — of the FBI's hulking headquarters on Pennsylvania Avenue in Washington than it has for the 56 field offices across the country.

 Still, officials worry about the potential impact on work in the trenches.